DEsalasL/lopit_analyst/README.md

 # Step 6.
 Supervised machine learning classification (sml)
-Four supervised machine learning methods are implemented: Support vector machine (SVM), Random Forest (RF), and ensemble by stacking SVM and RF as base estimators, and RF as metaestimator.
-For each method the best hyperparameters for a given dataset are obtanined and used for training and classification.
-The variable number of proteins working in different organelles, usually means a variable number of available markers per organelle, and may lead to biases during classification process.
-A way to mitigate such a bias is to use a balanced training set via generation of synthetic markers (e.g., ‘borderline’, or ‘smote’).
+Three supervised machine learning methods are implemented: Support vector machine (SVM), Random Forest (RF), and ensemble by stacking SVM and RF as base estimators, with RF as metaestimator.
+For each method the best hyperparameters for a given dataset are obtanined and used for training and classification. specifying columns to be used in the analysis:
+Scaling: you must set '--scaling False' if you are using only TMT data that was preprocessed with lopit_analyst_workflow.
+However, you must '--scaling True' if you want to use calc.pI (isoelectric point).
+As the number of proteins in the organelles vary, usually, a variable or unbalanced number of markers per organelle is available for machine learning.
+Such unbalance could lead to biases during the classification process.
+Hence, the workflow allows the user to balance training set via generation of synthetic markers (e.g., ‘borderline’, or ‘smote’).
 A common prediction is also generated for stand-alone predictions with SVM and RF.
-TAGM classification may be added at a later stage if provided, then HDBSCAN is replaced for TAGM for the three and four majority rule classification.

 \# SML by master protein accession:
 ```